waltergpc/ticket_api_challenge/README.md

 This app was developed using Node JS and express JS.
 In order to run this repository you can do it through the docker image or directly using node JS

+## .env file

+Set up a .env file the the variables specified in the .env.example file, in case port variable is changed, make sure to adjust the -p flag int the docker commands, try to follow ports documented in the dockerfile and the example.env

 ## Docker Setup

 Docker installation is needed to proceed.
 In case you do not hace Docker please refer to